Last Updated: June 5, 2014

 because they help to improve care for everyone.

-senior housing communities forbid or discourage tipping for
+housing communities forbid or discourage tipping for their

-their elder care services.
-Usually there is a scholarship or
+elder care services.
+Usually there is a scholarship or Christmas

-Christmas fund to which you can contribute.
-I have also bought
+fund to which you can contribute.
+I have also bought holiday or

-holiday or birthday gifts for the people I felt were doing the
+birthday gifts for the people I felt were doing the most.

 Every family is as different as a fingerprint and what works

 well for one might not work well in yours.
-But planning ahead when
+Some families need

 environment will always help families enjoy the community and